Women in Science

 b) dynaMENT advanced for female* postdoctoral researchers, junior professors and (junior) group leaders

-Application deadline for dynaMENT doctorate is 15 June 2019.
+Application deadline for dynaMENT doctorate and dynaMENT advanced is 02 July 2021.

 is a network for female scientists in the Max Planck Society which was set up in 2001.
 The idea behind this project is to use the experience of highly qualified female scientists - including former employees at Max Planck Institutes - to the benefit of young women scientists working at the institutes through a mentoring relationship.